Clinical Guidelines

 Clinical audit

-The Clinical Effectiveness Committee has also produced a document which deals with the process of audit itself.
-'Methodologies for Clinical Audit in Dentistry' is designed to encourage and improve the audit process at local level.
+The Clinical Effectiveness Committee has also produced a document which deals with the process of the audit itself.
+'Methodologies for Clinical Audit in Dentistry' is designed to encourage and improve the audit process at the local level.

 By focusing on particular cases, it looks at how the audit process has led to improvements in services and better patient care, and it is hoped that others will be stimulated to carry out their own audit programmes.